The Eight Apostates

 by Scott Hale

-(Book Three in the series)
+(Book Four in the series)

 This is a work of fiction.
 Names, characters, places, and incidents either are the product of the author’s imagination or are used fictitiously, and any relevance to any person, living or dead, business establishments, events, or locales are entirely coincidental.

 This book is protected under the copyright law of the United States of America.
 Any reproduction or other unauthorized use of the material or artwork herein is prohibited without the express written permission of the author.